juzkivscarlet/dotfiles/README.md

 #	scarlet's dotfiles
-these are my dotfiles for gentoo linux, running bspwm & polybar
+these are my dotfiles for archlinux, running bspwm & polybar